 Resist the temptation to buy the cheap cushioned insoles you find at drugstores or supermarkets.
 These soft insoles may provide initial relief, but their lack of support will not address the root problem – fallen arches.
 Proper fallen arches support insoles will provide structure not simply cushion and comfort.

 Insoles and custom orthotics can also help shoes last longer.
 People with flat feet tend to wear out shoes quickly.
 Insoles spread weight properly across the bottom of the foot.
 More comfort and longer lasting shoes?
 Insoles are a win-win for fallen arches.

 Usually a low-arch model is the best insole for flat feet.
 For some people with flat but very flexible feet, higher arch supports provide additional comfort.
 Don’t hesitate to try insoles with higher arches to find the right level of comfort.
-Tread Labs provides insoles in 4 different arch heights.
-If they don’t help your fallen arches, with our Million Mile Guarantee you can send them back for a full refund.
-For most people with fallen arches, arch-supporting insoles like the ones we make at Tread Labs are a great solution.
+Your feet will thank you for the effort.

 Comments will be approved before showing up.

 Say hello to Ramble, Pace and Dash – three new series of insoles from Tread Labs.
 Our new expanded product assortment is an evolution of the Stride insole.
 It is designed to meet the needs of 3 distinct customers.
 Those who are looking for comfort insoles, pain relief insoles, or performance insoles.